 Companies with a poor customer experience churn through their customers.
 Reducing this churn, along with making additional sales from existing customers, are two of the largest benefits of an improved customer experience.
 Three others are customer willingness to try new products, sales through word of mouth, and customer willingness to forgive mistakes.

 That’s the power of a superior customer experience.
 When a customer’s rational and emotional needs are met – and exceeded – that customer is significantly more likely to stay a customer, and to use your company for future needs.
 Banks and credit unions with poor customer experience must spend their time landing new customers just to maintain revenue.

 Companies with loyal customers grow more profitably through their existing customer base.
 Consulting company Bain found that increasing customer loyalty by 5% leads to a profitability growth of 25-90% – no small reward!

 But, before we can discuss creating customers for life, we need to stop chasing them away, which is the first risk for many brands.
 A particularly bad experience can end a relationship for good.
 Genesys found that after a poor experience, 71% of customers will end their relationship with you.
 Worse, 61% will go to a competitor after you mess up.

-So with this, it was good to see that the banks and credit union in the Digital Banking Report’s Improving the Customer Experience in Banking survey, sponsored by Deluxe Corp., agreed to the importance of CX, with over 90% saying CX is a priority, and nearly three-quarters expecting to increase their investment this year
+In a survey fielded by the Digital Banking Report, banks and credit unions agreed that CX was important, with over 90% saying CX is a priority, and nearly three-quarters expecting to increase their investment this year

 So, the intent is there.
 But is there the ability to deliver a better experience?